Multimodal hierarchical Variational AutoEncoders with Factor Analysis latent space: Conclusions

 \section{Conclusions}

-This paper presents the FA-VAE model, the first deep hierarchical VAE for mixed and heterogeneous data using an interpretable \ac{FA} latent space.
-FA-VAE is capable of conditioning multiple VAEs creating a model that can work with numerous data domains, from multi-label to continuous, binary, categorical, or even image data, depending on the VAE architecture.
-This conditioning is performed by a deep hierarchical structure using \ac{FA}, learning a disentangled and explainable latent space.
+This paper introduces the FA-VAE model, which is a novel deep hierarchical VAE designed to handle mixed and heterogeneous data types, using a highly interpretable FA latent space.
+This model has the ability to condition multiple VAEs, enabling it to work with various data domains such as continuous, binary, categorical, and image data, depending on the VAE architecture.
+This is achieved through a deep hierarchical structure that utilises FA to learn a disentangled and explainable latent space.

-Besides, given the multiview capability of this model, we have shown how we can perform domain adaptation between two different databases while conditioning them on external attributes outperforming \ac{SOTA} models.
-In addition, FA-VAE is the first model able to perform transfer learning between generative models, thus accelerating the learning process and even improving the performance.
-Hence, FA-VAE provides a robust model capable of dealing with real-world data sets.
+Furthermore, we demonstrate the effectiveness of the model in domain adaptation between two different databases by conditioning them on external attributes.
+Additionally, FA-VAE is the first model capable of performing transfer learning between generative models, thus speeding up the learning process and improving performance.
+Overall, FA-VAE provides a robust and versatile model for dealing with real-world datasets, making it a valuable tool for various applications.